 The study assessed the effectiveness of use of various product mix strategies in mitigating risk in regulated motor insurance companies.
-The respondents were therefore asked to rate the extent to which the use of these product mix strategies were effective.
+The respondents were therefore asked to rate the extent to which the use of these product mix strategies was effective.
 The findings are as shown in Table 6.
+Table 6: Effectiveness of Product Mix Strategies in Mitigating Risks